gmcknigh/HeartFailureKNN/README.md

 # HeartFailureKNN
-Using K-Nearest Neighbor to accurately predict 95% of heart failure deaths from a data set.
+Using K-Nearest Neighbor to predict 92.5% of heart failure deaths from a data set.